 Another Trencavel.
 Another king of France.
 Raymond II, the son of Raymond Roger reclaims Carcassonne in 1240 but despite the support of the population, he fails.
 The king of France Saint Louis forgives, but remains cautious and forces inhabitants to leave Carcassonne and settle on the opposite bank of the Aude River.
 This is the start of La Bastide Saint Louis, or what is referred to today as the new town of Carcassonne.
 Saint Louis pursues his fortification works making Carcassonne impregnable: now that the city belongs to the French kingdom, it is at the border of the Spanish kingdom of Aragon and must be protected.
 But no one will ever try to actually attack Carcassonne with its 52 towers, three kilometres of double ramparts, and moat.
 Its military role will disappear slowly.

 In 1844, the architect Viollet-le-Duc starts one of the most audacious restoration.
-It will last for 50 years and transform the sleepy city, partially destroyed, in which poor families settled in the buffer zone between the ramparts into a medieval splendour.
+It will last for 50 years and transform the sleepy city, partially destroyed, in which poor families settled in the buffer zone between the ramparts into a medieval splendour and one of France’s landmarks.
 The restoration is also controversial as building techniques from northern France are used and it is the romanticized Middle-Ages that Viollet-le-Duc recreated, sometimes far from the reality of the medieval Carcassonne.

 Today, invaders wear colourful T-shirts and are armed with selfie-sticks and ice-creams.
 The city faces new challenges as the restoration is ongoing, and it is tricky to keep the right balance between the authenticity of the medieval town, the practicality of living within the walls for the only 50 proud inhabitants, and the comfort of the millions of tourists flocking together every summer.
 Clearly, the balance seems right when visiting Carcassonne off season, we realize, as we are travelling back through time wandering its narrow medieval streets.